-As a result of Start-up India initiative, the office of CGPDTM is taking steps to encourage IPR protection amongst startups, which includes providing facilitators to start ups to file and process their applications for patents, designs and trademarks and reimbursement of professional charges of facilitators.
+As a result of Start-ups Intellectual Property Protection (SIPP) initiative, the office of CGPDTM is taking steps to encourage IPR protection amongst startups, which includes providing facilitators to startups to file and process their applications for patents, designs and trademarks, and reimbursement of professional charges of facilitators.
 The provisions pertaining to necessary assistance via emails and helpdesk are also mentioned in the report.

 Other initiatives were also adopted in order to expedite the IP registration process have been introduced.
 The idea is not only to clear backlog but also to streamline the whole procedure.

 These initiatives can be summarized as:

 +Enforcement of the new trademark rules.
 The provisions mentioned in the new trademark rules can be seen here;

 +Prompt actions for the applications sent under Right to Information Act;